eye-division/jennyblyth/_gallery/martin-smith.md

-  &nbsp;<br>***Leda and the Swa***n embodies Greek Mythology which is at the heart of much of Smith's sculptural narrative.&nbsp; Zeus, besotted by Leda, transformed himself into a swan to seduce her.&nbsp; Zeus fathered two children with Leda - to include Helen of Troy. ***Autothonces ***embodies the origins of man in ancient greek mythology where 'adam and eve' are borne of the earth and rise out of the earth....
+  &nbsp;<br>***Leda and the Swa***n embodies Greek Mythology which is at the heart of much of Smith's sculptural narrative.&nbsp; Zeus, besotted by Leda, transformed himself into a swan to seduce her.&nbsp; Zeus fathered two children with Leda - to include Helen of Troy. *\*\*Autothonces \*\**embodies the origins of man in ancient greek mythology where 'adam and eve' are borne of the earth and rise out of the earth….
 In both these sculptures, Smith's figures are entwined, carved from alabaster and are as one.